jacekslaby/saas/README.md

 # Saas REST proxy (PoC)

+The Saas REST Proxy provides a RESTful interface to a Source Active Alarms Store, making it easy to produce Source Alarms without using the native Kafka protocol or clients.

-Saas REST proxy provides you the Command API ('C' from 'CQRS') for Source Active Alarms Store.
+It provides the Command API ('C' from 'CQRS') for Source Active Alarms Store.
 The API is described in [OpenAPI spec](/jacekslaby/saas/src/doc/openapi.yaml) format.

 ## Getting Started